martinlasek/martinlasek/README.md

 I love working on new challenges and always have a side project that pushes my boundaries!
 Most of the time that side project work is streamed on **Twitch**.
 Feel free to join a session of code and chill ✨

-## My Apps
+## My Projects
-You can download them for free here  🚀
+You can check them out here  🚀

 | <img src="/images/wishkit-icon.png" width="100"/> | <img src="/images/betterworkout.png" width="100"/> | <img src="/images/momoko.png" width="100"/> |
 | - | -  | - |